Step 2. Execute the ARM Template

 If you hover over the 'i', just to the right of the parameter name, there is a description of the parameter.

-- The VMSS Name will be part of the URL of your application.
+- The Stack Name will be part of the URL of your application.

-- The VMSS Name should be limited to 9 characters as some resource names will truncate the name if it's longer than 9.
+- The Stack Name may be limited to 9 characters as some resource names will truncate the name if it's longer than 9.
 And you may not care about that and would rather use a meaningful name in your URL which is longer than 9 characters.

-- The MSI URI is the URL of your MSI which you have saved from an earlier step.
+- The MSI URL is the URL of your MSI which you have saved from an earlier step.
 Paste it into here.

-- The VM SKU is the name Microsoft gives to their Virtual Machine sizes.
-New sizes are added regularly.
+- New Virtual Machine Sizes are added regularly.
 For an up-to-date list see this link: Virtual machine names.

 - The Application Gateway Capacity refers to the number of Application Gateway instances that are available.
-Its advisable to have at least 2 so there is redundancy.
+It is advisable to have at least 2 so there is redundancy.

 - The Certificate Base64Encoded parameter requires the web site's SSL certificate to be converted to a base64 string and the result entered here.
 To get the certificate data from a pfx file in PowerShell you can use this: [System.Convert]::ToBase64String([System.IO.File]::ReadAllBytes("path to pfx file"))